All about the Library Card

 Our library is connected to several libraries in the area.
 A library card for one of these libraries will also work at our library and vice versa.
 The closest connected libraries are: Basehor, Bonner Springs, Eudora, Leavenworth, Lansing, and Tonganoxie.

-You must complete an application form to register for a new library card.
-You will need to bring your Driver's License with you at time of application.
+You must complete an application form in-person to register for a new library card.
+You will need to bring your Driver’s License with you at time of application.
 Applicants under the age of 18 must have a parent or guardian sign the application form before a new card can be issued.
 Materials cannot be checked out until a library card is issued.

 All library cards expire after one year, but can be renewed by library staff upon the expiration date.